What Are Warranties and Indemnities in Dutch M&A Transactions?

 Fourth, consider the interaction between warranty and indemnity claims.
 In some situations, the same issue might theoretically fall under both provisions.
 Clear drafting should address overlap and prevent double recovery while ensuring adequate protection.

-Because warranties and indemnities are complex contractual mechanisms with significant financial implications, professional legal advice is strongly recommended when negotiating and drafting these provisions.
+Because warranties and indemnities are complex contractual mechanisms with significant financial implications, consulting a Dutch lawyer is advisable when negotiating and drafting these provisions.
 The specific circumstances of each transaction determine which protections are appropriate and how provisions should be structured.